nhscc/learner-resources/judging/how-to-judge/README.md

    difficulties you encounter or concerns you have through Slack.

    > Note: if you need to, you can download extra programs like VS Code if it
-   > makes judging the teams' solutions easier for you.
+   > makes judging a team's solution easier for you.

    > **You should not modify any solution's source code.** If a solution does
    > not work for whatever reason, or if functionality cannot be verified (e.g.